t4d-gmbh/working-with-git/source/content/intro/main_features/propagation_content.md

 {% if page %}{% endif %}
 :::
 :::{grid-item-card} Staging Area
-A collection changed files that should be added to the next commit
+A collection of changed files that should be added to the next commit
 {% if page %} {% endif %}
 :::
 ::::